ManikTheManiac/u-chi-learning/darer/README.md

 LogU learning implementation in gym (mazes and cartpole)

+# Simple TODOs:
+- [ ] Compare multilogu w/ and w/o the 1/A factor in chi calc.
+- [ ] Same w/ periodic updates of ref s,a,s'
+- [ ] Implement LR schedule

 # New (Simple) Features:
 - [x] Monitor FPS
 - [ ] Monitor min/max of logu to watch for divergence